Lesotho: Economy

 In 1967, a 601 carat diamond (Lesotho Brown) was discovered in the mountains by a Mosotho woman.
 In August 2006, a 603 carat white diamond, the Lesotho Promise, was discovered at the Letšeng-la-Terae mine.
 Another 478 carat diamond was discovered at the same location in 2008.

 Lesotho has progressed in moving from a predominantly subsistence-oriented economy to a lower middle-income economy through exporting natural resources and manufacturing goods.
 The exporting sectors have brought "higher and more secure" incomes to a portion of the population.
 The global economic crisis caused Lesotho to suffer a loss of textile exports and jobs due to the economic slowdown in the United States, one of their export destinations.
 Reduced diamond mining and exports, including a drop in the price of diamonds and a drop in SACU revenues due to the economic slowdown in the South African economy contributed to the crisis.
 A reduction in worker remittances due to the "weakening" of the South African economy, contraction of the mining sector, and related job losses in South Africa contributed to Lesotho's GDP growth slowing to 0.9% in 2009.

 Lesotho was ranked 132nd in the Global Innovation Index in 2025.

 The official currency is the loti (plural: maloti) which can be used interchangeably with the South African rand.
 The loti is at par with the rand.
 Lesotho, Eswatini, Namibia, and South Africa form a common currency and exchange control area known as the Common Monetary Area (CMA).

+The second Trump administration (since 20 January 2025) imposed tariffs on 2 April 2025.
+The US government classified Lesotho as one of the countries that allegedly hindered trade with the US and made an import tariff of 50 percent – one of the highest in the world.
+Factories had to be closed.
+According to US officials, the basis for this measure was that Lesotho taxes American goods at almost 100 percent.
+Many observers consider this accusation unfounded.
+Lesotho does not fully control its own tariffs.
+As a member of the SACU, it has common external tariffs that are set centrally.
+Furthermore, trade in US products is marginal for Lesotho – the poor country primarily exports and hardly imports from the United States.